jupyter/governance/conduct/conduct_enforcement.md

 * A permanent or temporary ban from some or all Jupyter spaces (mailing lists, gitter.im, etc.).
 The group will maintain records of all such bans so that they may be reviewed in the future or otherwise maintained.
-* A request for a public or private apology.
-The chair will deliver this request.
-The committee may, if it chooses, attach "strings" to this request: for example, the group may ask a violator to apologize in order to retain one’s membership on a mailing list.

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the